 Customers want to be sure they’re getting the right product.
 Allowing buyers to compare multiple products that are similar, but may have slight differences, can help prevent future product returns.
-Turtle & Hughes is a B2B example of an eCommerce site that allows buyers to easily see the differences between multiple products on a single page.
+Turtle.com is an example of a B2B eCommerce site that allows buyers to easily see the differences between multiple products on a single page.
 More than just a comparison page, the site allows you to highlight the differences (or similarities) of product specs and attributes with easy color coding.

 Product data and content – such as images, manuals, specs, attributes, videos, and more – are critical in attracting new buyers to your site (via search engines) and helping current customers get the answers they need.
 Fairmont Supply is a great B2B example in eCommerce of a distributor who has invested in robust product content to feature on their website.
-In the image below, you’ll notice multiple product images, a brief description, the manufacturer part number, UPC number, and Fairmont Supply part number.
+In the image to the right, you’ll notice multiple product images, a brief description, the manufacturer part number, UPC number, and Fairmont Supply part number.
 But if you were to scroll down this page further, you’d see a complete list of features and specs for this compact cordless drill/driver kit, along with other resources.
 The “Associated Products” in the right column also offer helpful alternatives for this item.
 Finally, Fairmont Supply is smart in displaying their list price.
 While customers can always login for their negotiated pricing, Fairmont allows anonymous shoppers to buy the higher margin list price.

 Our final B2B example of an eCommerce site with strong capabilities is Cooney Brothers, a 3rd generation, family owned and operated PVF distributor.
 They provide customers with a quick order pad that allows buyers to rapidly enter part numbers and have those items added to their shopping cart.
 What makes Cooney Brothers’ site a notch above others who offer quick order pad capabilities is that they also allow buyers to cut and paste data from an Excel spreadsheet directly into their web form, so no re-typing is necessary.
 It’s a simple time-saver that their customers appreciate, and it cuts down on manual error rates.